milesj/boost/docs/args.md

 For improved interoperability and usability, the parser is strict, logging the following parse and validation errors.

-- `ParseError`s are logged for invalid syntax and formatting (uncommon).
+- `ParseError`s are logged for invalid syntax, unknown options, and formatting.
 The failed argument and its index are stored as `arg` and `index` properties on the error instance, respectively.
-- `ValidationError`s are logged for invalid values, types, settings, and more (common).
+- `ValidationError`s are logged for invalid values, types, settings, and more.
 The invalid option (when applicable), is stored as the `option` property.

 Furthermore, errors are not thrown and instead are returned as an array in the `parse()` result, under the `errors` property.
 It's designed this way so that command line interfaces and or